 Learn more about Minnesota charter schools at the MN Association of Charter Schools.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-These might be a good option if there’s one near you with a theme that interests your child.
+So, these might be a good option if there’s one near you with a theme that interests your child.

 Minnesota has more than 75 magnet schools throughout the state.
 For example, some of the districts with magnet schools or programs include Anoka-Hennepin School District #11, Brooklyn Center Community Schools, Buffalo-Hanover-Montrose Schools, District 196: Rosemount-Apple Valley-Eagan, Independent School District 197, Minneapolis Public Schools, Northwest Suburban Integration District, and Osseo Area Schools ISD 279.

 One example of Minnesota’s magnet school offerings is American Indian Magnet School in St. Paul, which provides learning rooted in American Indian culture and history.
 Meanwhile, Salk Middle School in Elk River has a pre-engineering STEM focus, and was recently recognized as a National Magnet School of Excellence.
 Plus, a brand new Minnesota magnet school this year is East African Magnet School, an elementary school focused on East African cultures and languages.

 Minnesota Private Schools

 You can also choose private school!
 Minnesota families can choose the unique environment of a private school, which may pass on a religious tradition, use a specific curriculum, or offer a smaller classroom environment.